SonarSource/sonar-scanner-azdo/sonar-docs/analysis/scan/sonarscanner-for-azure-devops.md

 This is not possible with the new version of the extension if you are using the most up-to-date versions of the tasks.
 We believe that breaking a CI build is not the right approach.
 Instead, we are providing pull request decoration (to make sure that issues aren't introduced at merge time) and we'll soon add a way to check the quality gate as part of a Release process.

 **Which kind of analysis scenario are supported for .Net projects ?**
-Using Sonar Scanner for MSBuild, you can build multiple .Net projects / solutions between the "Prepare Analysis on SonarCloud" and "Run Analysis" tasks.
+Using Sonar Scanner for MSBuild, you can build multiple .Net projects / solutions between the "Prepare analysis Configuration" and "Run Code Analysis" tasks.
 You will have full support of Issues and Code Coverage on both branches and PR Analysis.
 Other kind of scenarios are not yet supported.